 (b) be separated from other loads of log timber by a clear gap on the intake deck.

-11. Procedure for sorting a load of log timber
+11. Large or defective logs, procedure for

 Where a load of log timber has been delivered to a sawmill for determination of the quantity of that timber by log scanner and the load contains logs that are too large or have too many defects to be processed in their delivered form through a debarking machine or the frame of a log scanner, the logs shall —